Gamemodstudios/Gamemodstudios.github.io/README.md

 ## Contribution and Development

 We appreciate your interest in contributing to the development of our website.
-Unfortunately, at the moment, we are unable to accept external contributions.
+Unfortunately, we are unable to accept external contributions at the moment.
 However, we value your enthusiasm and support.

-If you have any suggestions, feedback, or inquiries, feel free to reach out to us.
-[Create a new GitHub issue](https://github.com/game-mods-studio/game-mods-studio/issues/new?assignees=&labels=security&template=security-vulnerability-report.md&title=) We are constantly working to improve our website and enhance the user experience.
+If you have any suggestions, feedback, or inquiries, feel free to contact us.
+[Create a new GitHub issue]([[https://github.com/Gamemodstudios/Gamemodstudios](https://github.com/Gamemodstudios/Gamemodstudios.github.io)](https://github.com/Gamemodstudios/Gamemodstudios.github.io)/issues/new?assignees=&labels=security&template=security-vulnerability-report.md&title=) We are constantly working to improve our website and enhance the user experience.

 Thank you for your understanding and continued support.